paulovn/artifact-manager/README.md

 Available transports to connect to the remote repository are:

 * HTTP for read-only operations (list, check, branches, download)
-* Local folder for upload operations (a remote repo can be uploaded to if its folder is mounted as a network disk)
+* Local folder for upload operations (to be able to upload to a remote repo, mount it locally as a network disk)
 * SMB (_in the works_) for upload operations

 Repository specification